Is your bearded dragon showing signs of stress and agitation?

-It’s important as a reptile enthusiast to know how to care properly for your animals.
+It’s vital as a reptile enthusiast to know how to care for your animals properly.

 Part of bearded dragon care is knowing how to calm down a bearded dragon.

-As you get to know your bearded dragon over the years, you’ll learn exactly how to destress a bearded dragon in a way fitting your specific pet.
+As you get to know your bearded dragon over the years, you’ll learn precisely how to destress a bearded dragon in a way fitting your specific pet.